-Your source water comes from the Detroit River, which receives flow from the Lake St. Clair, Clinton River, Detroit River, Rouge River, Ecorse River, in the U.S. and parts of the Thames River, Little River, Turkey Creek and Sydenham watersheds in Canada.
-The Michigan Department of Environmental Quality in partnership with the U.S. Geological Survey, the Detroit Water and Sewerage Department, and the Michigan Public Health Institute performed a source water assessment in 2004 to determine human susceptibility of potential contamination.
-The susceptibility rating is on a seven-tiered scale from "very low" to "very high" based primarily on geologic sensitivity, water chemistry, and contaminant sources.
-The susceptibility of our Detroit River source water intakes were determined to be highly susceptible to potential contamination.
+Your source water comes from the Detroit River, which receives flow in the U.S. from Lake St. Clair, the Clinton River, the Detroit River, the Rouge River, and the Ecorse River and in Canada from the Thames River, the Little River, Turkey Creek and Sydenham watersheds.
+The Michigan Department of Environmental Quality in partnership with the U.S. Geological Survey, the Detroit Water and Sewerage Department, and the Michigan Public Health Institute performed a source water assessment in 2004 to determine human susceptibility to potential contamination.
+The susceptibility rating is a seven-tiered scale from "very low" to "very high" based primarily on geologic sensitivity, water chemistry, and contaminant sources.
+The susceptibility of Detroit River source water intakes were determined to be highly susceptible to potential contamination.
 However, all four Detroit water treatment plants that use source water from Detroit River have historically provided satisfactory treatment of this source water to meet drinking water standards.

-DWSD has initiated source-water protection activities that include chemical containment, spill response, and a mercury reduction program.
-DWSD is regulated by the National Pollutant Discharge Elimination System permit discharge program and has an emergency response management plan.
-In 2015, DWSD received a grant from The Michigan Department of Environmental Quality to develop a source water protection program for its Detroit River intakes.
-The programs includes seven elements that include the following: roles and duties of government units and water supply agencies, delineation of a source water protection area, identification of potential of source water protection area, management approaches for protection, contingency plans, siting of new sources and public participation.
-If you would like to know more information about the Source Water Assessment report or a complete copy of this report please, contact your water system operator @ (734) 247-7125.
+GLWA has initiated source-water protection activities that include chemical containment, spill response, and a mercury reduction program.
+GLWA is regulated by the National Pollutant Discharge Elimination System permit discharge program and has an emergency response management plan.
+GLWA voluntarily developed and received approval in 2016 for a source water protection program (SWIPP) for the Detroit River intakes.
+The program includes seven elements that include the following: roles and duties of government units and water supply agencies, delineation of a source water protection area, identification of potential source water protection area, management approaches for protection, contingency plans siting of new sources, and public participation.
+For more information about the Source Water Assessment or SWIPP, contact The DTW water system operator @ (734) 247-7125.